SeldonIO/alibi/doc/source/overview/high_level.md

 L_{pred}(\delta) = max\left\{ max_{i\neq t_{0}}[Pred(\delta)]_{i} - [Pred(\delta)]_{t_0}, \kappa \right\}
 $$

+And $AE$ here is an optional auto encoder generated from the training data.
+If delta strays from the original data distribution the auto encoder loss will increase as it will no longer be able to reconstruct $\delta$ well.
+Thus, by adding this loss we ensure that $\delta$ remains close to the original dataset distribution.

-and $\delta$ is restrained to only take away features from the instance $x_0$.
+Note that $\delta$ is restrained to only take away features from the instance $x_0$.
 There is a slightly subtle point here in that removing features from an instance requires correctly defining non-informative feature values.
 In the case of MNIST digits it's reasonable to assume that the black background behind each digit represents an absence of information.
 Similarly, in the case of color images you might assume that the median pixel value represents no information and moving away from this value adds information.

-It is however often not trivial to find these non-informative feature values and domain knowledge becomes very important.
+**Pros**:

-Note this is both a black and white box method as while we need to compute the loss gradient through the model we can do this using numerical differentiation.
+- This is both a black and white box method.
+Note that we need to compute the loss gradient through the model.
+If we have access to the internals we can do this directly.
+Otherwise, we need to use numerical differentiation.
 This comes at a significant computational cost due to the extra model calls we need to make.
+Alibi provides support for TensorFlow models.
+- If using the autoencoder loss we obtain more interpretable results as $\delta$ will be in the data distribution.

+**Cons**
+- It is often not trivial to find non-informative feature values to add or take away from an instance and domain knowledge becomes very important.
+- Need to tune hyperparameters $\beta$ and $\gamma$.
+- Doesn't tell us anything about the coverage of the pertinent positive.
+- If using the autoencoder loss then we need access to the original dataset.

 #### Global Feature Attribution